Splatoon: Reception

-Legacy
+Sales

+By September 2022, the first Splatoon sold approximately 4.95 million copies, while its sequel amassed around 13.60 million sales.
+Splatoon 3 attracted media attention when it became the fastest-selling game of all time in Japan from September to November 2022 when it was surpassed by Pokémon Scarlet and Violet; Splatoon 3 amassed 3.45 million copies three days after release.
+By 2024, the title had sold 11.96 million copies, making for an all-time series sales figure of about 30 million.

+In other media

-Characters from Splatoon such as the Inklings have appeared in other games created by Nintendo, such as Super Mario Maker on the Wii U and Mario Kart 8 Deluxe and Super Smash Bros.
-Ultimate on the Nintendo Switch.
-Super Smash Bros.
-Ultimate additionally features a playable stage, Moray Towers, 26 music tracks, and an Assist Trophy based on the Squid Sisters.
+Characters from Splatoon, particularly the Inklings, have appeared in other games created by Nintendo, such as Super Mario Maker, Mario Kart 8 Deluxe, and Super Smash Bros.
+Ultimate.
 A crossover event between Splatoon 2 and Animal Crossing: Pocket Camp occurred in September 2018.
 In July 2019, a Splatoon 2 theme was made available in Tetris 99 to commemorate Splatoon 2s "Final Fest" Splatfest on 18 July 2019.
+On 16 January 2026, the 3.0 update for Animal Crossing: New Horizons, which adds various furniture items and two islanders based on Splatoon that are accessible via Amiibo, was released.

-The NES Zapper, which appears in all three games as a usable weapon, has become a popular collectible item following its inclusion.

-Water guns modeled after the weapons that appear in the games have been sold as toys.
+The NES Zapper, which appears as a usable weapon, became a popular collectible item following its inclusion.
+Water guns modeled after the weapons that appear in the games have additionally been sold as toys.